x

 What do UX researcher do?

 User experience researchers have a wide range of responsibilities.
 First of all, they set up the research goals that they want to achieve.
-These may be improving the overall user experience, reworking the information architecture, or testing a brand new feature.
+These may be improving the overall user experience, reworking the information architecture, testing visual design, or conducting usability tests on brand new feature.

 Then they need to draft and implement a plan that aims to achieve those aforementioned goals.
 The plan usually consists of finding users or respondents to complete studies, keeping in touch with these participants, and, of course, making that research happen.